little

 -

-is a type of: small indefinite amount, small indefinite quantity - an indefinite quantity that is below average size or magnitude
+"he accepted the little they gave him"is a type of: small indefinite amount, small indefinite quantity - an indefinite quantity that is below average size or magnitude

 Adverb